Brick-and-mortar bank branch: what comes after the digital revolution

 A variety of branch formats

 Customers today vary not only in their banking needs but in the ways they prefer to interact with the bank.
 Premium customers and businesses with complex needs require personal interaction with bank experts in secure and private environments.
-“Gen-X” and “Gen-Y” users come to the bank branch in search of financial advice and to shop for the best banking products on the market.
+“Gen-X” and “Gen-Y and Z” users come to the bank branch in search of financial advice and to shop for the best banking products on the market.
 For “baby-boomers” a visit to a bank is a social experience with added psychological value.
 Banks today resort to creating a complex network of different branch formats.
 Typically, this means maintaining a flagship “hub” branch that serves as a venue for expert advice and personal interaction and supplementing it through a network of smaller branches with semi-automated services and yet another network of kiosks with no on-site staff.
 Each of the branch formats is usually tied to locations with a high density of respective target audience.
-While working with such clients as Barclay's Bank, HSBC or Russian “VTB-24”, we have analyzed a multitude of customer data to develop perfect branch formats for various needs - from a “hub” branch to an in-store self-service point.
+While working with Barclay's Bank, HSBC or Russian “VTB-24”, we have analyzed a multitude of customer data to develop and perfect branch formats for various needs - from a “hub” branch to an in-store self-service point.

 Emphasis on customer relationships

 In today's competitive banking market the design, look and feel of a retail branch create a competitive advantage by emphasizing trust and personal relationships with consumers.
 As clients get accustomed to handling simple transactions online, they expect their brick-and-mortar experience to be not just seamless, but pleasant and social, similar to the ones they have while going for a coffee or staying at a hotel.
 Banks are transforming their flagship branches into lounges with Wi-Fi access, coffee machines, a financial library and even “community zones” that are open for local groups to hold their finance-related meetings.
 The newest trends in branch floor planning imply getting rid of classic teller windows and queue lines in favour of an open-space approach with informal seated teller stations, placed at various locations throughout the branch.
-While designing spaces for the modern banks, Campbellrigg designers draw inspiration from various verticals, such as cafes, electronic shops and even fashion stores to create added value for the customers.
+While designing interior spaces for the modern banks, our design teams draw inspiration from various verticals, such as cafes, electronic shops and even fashion stores to create added value for the customers.

 Touch-points for omnichannel banking